0119 Sutherland Building

 Ghahramani, Salar.
 (2011).
 “Governments, Financial Markets, and International Human Rights: The State’s Role as Shareholder.”
 Yale Journal of International Affairs, Vol. 6(1), pp. 85-95.

-JD, Law, Penn State University
+JD, Law, The Pennsylvania State University

-BA, International Politics, Penn State University
+BA, International Politics, The Pennsylvania State University